superbenefit/knowledge-base/tags/consent.md

 ---
 title: Consent
-description: "Consent" as used in consent based decison-making
+description: "Consent", as used in consent based decison-making
 harvester:
 - yeoro.eth
 curator: